Instruments

 Temperature coverage | 20,000 - 15,000,000 K | 5,000 - 10,000 K |

-In addition, the Solar Spectral Irradiance Monitor (SoSpIM), which monitors the UV radiation from the entire solar disk, is planned to be installed.
-With this instrument, we will be able to perform calibrations of Solar-C (EUVST) data and observations of UV radiation associated with solar flares with a high temporal cadence.
+In addition, the Solar Spectral Irradiance Monitor (SoSpIM: Tab.
+3), which monitors the UV radiation from the entire solar disk, is planned to be installed.
+With this instrument, we will be able to perform calibrations of EUVST data and observations of UV radiation associated with solar flares with a high temporal cadence.

 02. Spatial Resolution Increases about Seven Times Better